full page for printing

 A: It has previously helped to do the following: Go to Tools-Program Options.
 Below the Tab Clipboard find a checkbox.
 Click on this box to mark it.
 Then try the copy-and-paste again.

 > Did I understand you well?
 The program that I downloaded from your web site is the full program, not a demo version?

 A: Yes, it is the fully functional program.
 We currently do not offer a reduced IRIS version.

 A: Yes, we plan to upgrade annually (every June 1) for a nominal fee (10% of the license fee).
 New modules might be issued at that same frequency.

 >Can I enroll into an annual license?

 A: Yes.
-Annual licenses get renewed on June 1 each year (if not specified otherwise)
+Annual licenses get renewed every 12 months if desired ( assuming continuation if not specified otherwise)

 back to IRIS Rheology Tool Kit